No Contact Is Really, Really Hard!

 • staying put in life

-I know everybody isn’t crazy about bettering themselves and that’s okay.
-You should, however, go out of your house, stay active and explore the world.
+I know not all dumpees are crazy obsessed with bettering themselves, and that’s okay.
+Some don’t have crazy amounts of work to do.
+You should, however, go out of your house, stay active, and try to learn a thing or two about relationships.

-There is no better medicine after the breakup than keeping busy.
-If you can’t do that right and just sit and cry, it will make no contact extremely difficult.
+There’s no better remedy after a breakup than keeping yourself busy.
+If you can’t do that and just sit and cry, no contact will become much harder to maintain.
+You’ll feel sorry for yourself and keep checking your phone for calls and texts from your ex.

 No contact VS contact

-You probably already know how difficult and painful it is to try to stay in contact with your ex and hope things would change for the better.
+You probably already know how difficult and painful it is to try to be friends with your ex and hope that things change for the better.
+Some dumpers string their ex along and use him or her to assuage their guilt.
+Their behavior confuses their ex and makes their ex more anxious and scared of letting go.

-Hearing how great your ex is doing without you is not something you need in life.
+Hearing how well your ex is doing without you is not something you need in your life.
+You’re better off not knowing what your ex is thinking, feeling, and doing.
+Ignorance is bliss when it comes to breakups.

 • get you blocked